 The Community Development Block Grant program was created by the Housing and Community Development Act of 1974.
 The County of Santa Clara has received funds to administer the CDBG program since its designation as an Urban County in 1975.
-The jurisdictions which make up the Urban County include the cities/towns of Campbell, Cupertino, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, Morgan Hill, and Saratoga, as well as the unincorporated areas of the County.
-The County and the eight participating jurisdictions which make up the Urban County have executed a joint powers agreement in order to meet the population threshold and other HUD mandated requirements (combined population in excess of 200,000 for receipt of the federal grant) to receive such funding.
+The jurisdictions which make up the Urban County include the cities/towns of Campbell, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, Morgan Hill, and Saratoga, as well as the unincorporated areas of the County.
+It should be noted that the City of Cupertino has now left the Urban County to become an entitlement City and will receive its future CDBG allocations directly from HUD.
+The County and the seven participating jurisdictions which make up the Urban County have executed a joint powers agreement in order to meet the population threshhold and other HUD mandated requirements (combined population in excess of 200,000 for receipt of the federal grant) to receive such funding.